Tuugboat/FellowshipOfTheChing/Writing/Weekly/Weekly_2.md

 We hit 63.44 Frodo Miles this week!
 We got out of the shire, survived an unfortunate encounter with some Nazgul, and are now back on the road to Bree.
-We are just shy of the next scene at 73 miles, if we can make small gains in the next week, we may even hit Tom Bombaldi by Saturday!
+We are just shy of the next scene at 73 miles.
+If we can make small gains in the next week, we may even hit Tom Bombaldi by Saturday!

 # If We Took One More Step…